Airbnb's Dispute Moderation for Reviews

 We believe that a healthy review system is one that respects and protects our community’s genuine feedback.
 For that reason, we take the removal of any review very seriously.
-You can read Airbnb’s Review Policy in full, but in short, this means a review will be removed if:
+You can read Airbnb’s Review Policy in full, but in short, this means a review may be removed if:

 Moderating for bias

 Our community benefits most when reviews present an unbiased picture of the member’s experience.
-Airbnb removes reviews when they exhibit inappropriate bias - for example because the reviewer is attempting to extort the person being reviewed, has a conflict of interest, or competes with the person being reviewed.
+Airbnb removes reviews when they exhibit inappropriate bias - for example, because the reviewer is attempting to extort the person being reviewed, has a conflict of interest, or competes with the person being reviewed.